230Daniel/Utili/SelfHosting.md

 5. Make sure that Docker is working by running the Hello World image. `docker run --rm hello-world`.

+6. Close this SSH session, you won't need it anymore.

 ## Cloning Repository

 1. If you plan to make changes to the code, fork the [repository](https://github.com/230Daniel/Utili) on GitHub.
 In subsequent commands use your own repository's URL instead of mine.

+2. Connect to your virtual server over SSH using the `utili` username.
+Eg. `ssh utili@12.34.56.78`.

-2. Clone the repository with `git clone https://github.com/230Daniel/Utili utili`.
+3. Clone the repository with `git clone https://github.com/230Daniel/Utili utili`.
 Move into the Utili directory with `cd utili`.

 ## Domain Configuration and SSL Certificates